Fundraising goals make it easier to raise the money you need to fund your programs.

 Right alongside donor retention, you need to think about donor acquisition.
 Where and how will you get new donors to replace the ones that are slipping away?
 How can you inspire them to pull out their wallet and make a donation?

-So, there are 3 main things you should be focused on as you raise money:
+So, there are 3 fundraising goals you should be focused on during the year:

 - Dollars you need to fund your work